 Linseed oil paints

-Linseed oil paint consists mainly of linseed oil and pigments.
+Linseed oil paints consist mainly of linseed oil and pigments.
 The linseed oil is obtained from the seeds of the flax plant (Linum usitatissimum), while earth or plant pigments are responsible for the colour.

 Linseed oil varnish is boiled linseed oil that is usually mixed with drying accelerators.

-In addition to raw linseed oil, linseed oil varnish can also be used to mix the colours.
-This significantly shortens the drying time in particular.
+In addition to raw linseed oil, Linseed oil varnishes can also be used for mixing Colours.
+This significantly shortens the drying time.

-What is the difference between indoor and outdoor varnishes?
+What is the difference between interior and exterior varnishes?

-For our Linseed oil varnish for outdoor use - we use high-quality, cold-pressed linseed oil, to which manganese siccatives are added in small quantities during the cooking process.
+High-quality, cold-pressed linseed oil is used for our Linseed oil varnish for outdoor use, to which manganese siccatives are added in small quantities during the cooking process.
 To ensure long-term protection against fungal attack, a small amount of IPBC Fungicide is added to this varnish.

 Linseed oil varnish itself has no UV protection due to its clear colour and should therefore only be used outdoors in combination with linseed oil pastes.

 Linseed oil paste - The pastes we offer contain only pure, ground pigment that is saturated with a little linseed oil.
-To obtain finished linseed oil paint, additional oil must be added to the pastes.
-You can mix the linseed oil paint with raw, cold-bleached or boiled linseed oil, linseed oil varnish (for indoor or outdoor use), oil varnishes or wood tar (for outdoor use) as desired.
+To obtain finished Linseed oil paints, oil must be added to the pastes.
+You can mix the Linseed oil paints with raw, cold bleached or boiled linseed oil, Linseed oil varnishes (for indoor or outdoor use), Oil varnishes or wood tar (for outdoor use) as desired.

 - They allow customisation of colour tone, consistency and drying time.